pdjr-build/firmware-factory/modules/TMP108/README.md

 The LM335Z sensor IC is packaged in a TO-92 housing and has the following pin layout.

-Pin 1 - calibrate (not used by TSENSE)
+Pin 1 - calibrate (not used by TMP108)
 Pin 2 - ground (G)
 Pin 3 - supply (P)